MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 - Make sure that users upload their user profile picture to SharePoint.
 For more info, point users to [View and update your profile in Delve](https://support.office.com/article/4e84343b-eedf-45a1-aeb9-8627ccca14ba).

-### Users see documents from other users who have turned off Documents in Delve
+### Users see documents from other users who have turned off documents in Delve
 <a name="BKMK_DelveOff"> </a>

- Users can turn off **Documents** in Delve, which means that they won't see any documents in Delve, and their **activities** and **relationships** won't be included in the Office Graph.
+ Users can turn off documents in Delve, which means that they won't see any documents in Delve, and their **activities** and **relationships** won't be included in the Microsoft  Graph.

-However, if other users still have  *access*  to documents from a user who has turned off **Documents**, they can still see those documents in Delve, just as they can search for them in SharePoint.
+However, if other users still have  *access*  to documents from a user who has turned off documents, they can still see those documents other places in Delve, just as they can search for them in SharePoint.

 Other info that's available to everyone in the organization will also be visible even if a user has turned off **Documents**, such as info from the Azure Active Directory.